Notable Book To Film Adaptations

 J.R.R Tolkien's fantastic novels were a firm favourite.
 It has been a long time since I watched the initial Lord of the Rings film but still remember being utterly blown away.
 Directed by Peter Jackson, there is no wonder, these films were so expensive to produce.
 Jackson's respect for the books comes through in the films.
 The setting of New Zealand provided the ideal backdrop, the scale and rugged beauty was truly breathtaking.
 Watching the films back now they could have been made yesterday and remember how impressive and advanced the effects were.
 The series of films, by in large stuck closely to the books.
 The characters were portrayed well and the strength and continuity of the cast rank as huge positives.
 The books are always going to rank higher and it is impossible to include all the details in thee epic tales.
 Challengibg to fully capture the intracies of characters thoughts, feelings and emotions off the written page.
 However they were so well made, Jackson was successful in bringing the novels to life.

 The novel was written by Bernhard Schlink.
 A tale of first love and its intoxication over one summer.
 Teenager, Michael Berg is overwhelmed with sickness on the street and is invited into the home of Hanna Schmitz to clean up.
-Very is left bedriden for a number of months due to hepatitis.
-Upon recovery he returns to the home of Schmitz to thank her and so there starts their somewhat dysfunctional relationship.
+Michael is left bedridden for a number of months due to hepatitis.
+Upon recovery, he returns to the home of Schmitz to thank her and so there starts their somewhat dysfunctional relationship.
 Especially with Schmitz being twice his age.

 The film cuts to years in the future, Michael is in his final year of study to become a lawyer and it is here that he is reunited with his former lover.
 The verdict renders her guilty and she faces imprisonment.
-Part of their ritual and hence the title of the book, is that he would read to her.
-Throughout her jail time Michael continues to send her tapes of his reading.
-It is a moving film, from watching it and also reading you get a real sense of the burden and unrest in Germany and how history effected subsequent generations of people.
+Part of their ritual and hence the title of the book is that he would read to her.
+Throughout her jail time, Michael continues to send her tapes of his reading.
+It is a moving film, from watching it and also reading you get a real sense of the burden and unrest in Germany and how history affected subsequent generations of people.
 It is a very emotional story and subject.
-There is a-lot more to the novel but I do not want to reveal too much as it would spoil it for anyone that hasn't seen/read it.
+There is a lot more to the novel but I do not want to reveal too much as it would spoil it for anyone that hasn't seen/read it.
 Kate Winslet is flawless in her portrayal of Schmitz in the film.
 Berg senior is played by Ralph Fiennes, an excellent actor.
-The actor who plays the teen aged Berg was simply fantastic, in what must have been a really challenging role.
+The actor who plays the teenaged Berg was simply fantastic, in what must have been a really challenging role.
 All three succeed in bringing the story and characters to life.

 Pride and Prejudice